Did the moon landing actually happen? | The China Post

 We all love conspiracy theories

 Are you laughing now?
 Or are you slowly getting angry?
-Such nonsense at DW?
-OK, then, well you’re obviously not very prone to fall for conspiracy theories.
+Such nonsense from DW?
+OK, then, well you’re obviously not very prone to falling for conspiracy theories.

 Just how many people believe in absurd stories of this kind has not been put into numbers.
 Nor do we know whether today, in 2019, there are more of these people than before.